 3. Develop an email marketing plan

 Did you know 72% of U.S. adults prefer companies to communicate with them via email, and 91% would like to receive promotional emails from companies they do business with.
+The number of email users is growing too, expected to reach over from 4.26 billion in 2022 to 4.6 billion in 2025.
 In fact it’s a great way to get new customers to your business and maintain relationships with existing ones!

 It’s easy, free and cheap- as inexpensive as $9 per month for email subscription at Mailchimp that allows for a variety of email designs and templates to choose from.
 Perfect to capture attention of the upcoming dominant clan- aka the millennials where 73% of them prefer communications by email.

 Don’t forget to be creative with the subject lines and entail engaging content to create leads or they’ll unsubscribe with no thought.
 Too much work as a small business entrepreneur?
 Automate these tasks and let your email virtual assistant do the work- they also track your performance and run A/B tests to see what works best with you!
 Check email assistant services here.

 Try teaming up with businesses, no we don’t mean befriending your competitors but any complimentary businesses that will allow for a win-win situation for you and them, can work wonders to bring exposure to a whole new audience related to your niche.

 For example: you could give your customers a coupon to the other business and vice versa, keep your business cards at their physical location or by collaborating online with a webinar or throwing an exclusive event.